 PRK vs. LASIK: What’s the Difference?

-The Difference Between PRK & LASIK
+The Difference Between PRK vs LASIK

 Dr. Dean Ellis, Ophthamologist

 LASIK is the most well-known laser vision correction procedure, but there are other types of laser eye surgery too.
 Photo Refractive Keratectomy (PRK) is another type of laser eye surgery procedure.
 For some people, eye structure can make PRK a more desired option, and may be your doctor’s recommendation if your corneas are too thin to perform LASIK.
+So, what’s the difference between LASIK vs PRK?

 The end goal of any laser eye surgery is to promote better vision.
 PRK eye surgery was actually developed before LASIK, but both procedures are still in use today.
 Both PRK and LASIK are focused on reshaping the cornea, which affects how the eye focuses light.
 The aim of both procedures is to address vision problems like nearsightedness, farsightedness, and astigmatism by gently reshaping the cornea with a laser.